OceanEcoWatch/PlasticDetectionService/docs/software_design_documentation.md

 The code for this you can find [here]:(..src/raster_op/)

 The `download` module implements the strategy pattern as well to allow for changing to another satellite data provider in the future.
 The `DownloadStrategy` class defines the interface for the different download strategies.
 The `SentinelHubDownload` class implements the interface for downloading data from SentinelHub.
 The code for this you can find [here]:(..src/download/)

+Design principles and patterns for ML and geospatial data pipelines